syntax-corp/django-template/README.md

 # django-template

+hello!
-a template to start off Django projects
+this is a template to start off Django projects for your workflow!